Jon Stewart will receive the Mark Twain Lifetime Award for Comedy - ExBulletin

 You’re doing theater when you should be debating,” Stewart said in an openly hostile exchange with Carlson.
 What you are doing is not honest.
 What you’re doing is partisan hacking.

-Stewart’s appearance propelled him to new levels of notoriety and may have sealed the fate of Crossfire, which was called off three months later.
+Stewart’s appearance propelled him to new levels of notoriety and may have sealed the fate of Crossfire, which was canceled three months later.

 Since retiring from The Daily Show in 2015, Stewart has become a strong supporter of a number of social causes and one of the most prominent voices in support of health care for 9/11 first responders in New York City.
 He recently returned to television as the host of The Problem with Jon Stewart on Apple TV+.